Vedashree444/weightConvertor/README.md

 # weightConvertor
-Its a simple java script which converts.
+Its a simple java script which can convert weight.